 Grant requests must be submitted to the Maguire Ethics Center Box 316 by February 14, 2018.
 Proposals must include the course title, the faculty member’s name and Department, and the phrase “Maguire Ethics Center Faculty Course Development Grants” or “Maguire Ethics Center Faculty Research Grants.”
 A committee will review and rank the proposals.
 Grants will be announced in early February.

 - current course number, title, catalog description and anticipated format;

 - statement explaining the significance of the revisions and enhancements and how the grant will impact the curriculum and/or accreditation standards;

 - time frames for developing the syllabus and teaching the course; and

 - a letter of support from the department chair that states that this course, once developed and approved through the usual processes established by your department and/or the university, will be offered in two of the following three academic years.

 After this initial proposal is granted and the course is developed, the course must also be approved through the normative process for course approvals, which typically gets the approval of a department, chair, and appropriate committee or council from the faculty member’s college.
 Course proposals should follow the form required by that faculty member’s college, and must include a statement of goals and student learning objectives (SLOs).
 It is the responsibility of the faculty member to ensure that courses comply with university policies and procedures.

-Dispersal of Grants: The grants will be dispersed in May 2013.
 Awardees will submit the complete syllabus in accordance with time frames contained in the proposal.
 In the process of developing their syllabi, faculty members should determine, in consultation with their respective dean and chair, the scheduling of the first class.